TyBruceChen/NAU-AI-Telehealth-Web-App/README.md

 ## News in this version:

-For this stage of the web app, content has been finalized
+For this stage of the web app, content has been finalized.
+(Without crypto part)

 ## Instruction: